Olumide777/Olumide777/README.md

 👋 Welcome to my GitHub Profile!
-I'm Omoniyi Olumide, a passionate and innovative web developer with a knack for turning ideas into interactive digital experiences.
+I'm **Omoniyi Olumide**, a passionate and innovative web developer with a knack for turning ideas into interactive digital experiences.

 💡 With a creative mindset and a problem-solving attitude, I thrive on crafting clean, efficient, and user-friendly web solutions.
 My toolbox includes a wide array of technologies such as HTML, CSS, JavaScript (ES6+), and I'm proficient in popular frameworks like React , TailwindCss and Bootstrap.
 I'm also no stranger to backend technologies like Node.js and databases such as MongoDB.